kaxonomy/kaxonomy/README.md

 ## about

-I’m here to make good projects great.
-Tell me about yours.
+I’m here to make good projects great—Tell me about yours.

 ## focus